isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 :ref:`classification-using-vendor`) and do not need to be declared.
-They are assigned dynamically by the HA hook library as a result of the load-balancing algorithm. ``phones_*`` and ``laptop_*`` evaluate to "true" when the query belongs to a given combination of other classes, e.g. ``HA_server1`` and ``phones``.
+They are assigned dynamically by the HA hook library as a result of the load-balancing algorithm. ``phones_*`` and ``laptop_*`` evaluate to ``true`` when the query belongs to a given combination of other classes, e.g. ``HA_server1`` and ``phones``.
 The pool is selected accordingly as a result of such an evaluation.